An expat guide to Belgian work permits

 Angelina

 Want to start working in Belgium but don’t know where to begin?
-With the changing regulations and inconsistent information online, figuring out which Belgian work permit to apply for might get confusing.
+With the changing regulations and inconsistent information online, figuring out which Belgium work permit you need to apply can be tricky.
 To help you navigate this complicated process, this guide we’ll cover:

 • Who needs a Belgian work visa and work permit